-Kyle Rittenhouse, charged with killing two in Kenosha, was fixated on supporting police
+Kyle Rittenhouse, charged after allegedly killing two in Kenosha, was fixated on supporting police

-Much else is still unknown about Rittenhouse, who was charged with first degree murder on Wednesday.
+Much else is still unknown about Rittenhouse, who was charged Wednesday with first-degree intentional homicide.
 But brief accounts from neighbors and local institutions paint the picture of a high school dropout who viewed law enforcement officers as his personal heroes.

 So much so that, when massive protests, looting and fires broke out in Kenosha following the police shooting of Jacob Blake on Sunday, he crossed state lines to offer his support to local policemen — at times, speaking as if their duties were his, too.